Israel-Molestina/Horiseon-code-refactor/README.md

 ## Task
 As a developer, I've been tasked with refactoring Horiseon's website's code so that it meets accessibility standards.
-I've made changes to the HTML and CSS files
+To accomplish this, I've made changes to the HTML and CSS files.

 ### For the HTML file I've:
 * implemented Semantic HTML elements